Timothy B

-Timothy B is the second studio solo album by Timothy B. Schmit, the bass guitarist and co-lead vocalist for the Eagles.
-The album was released in 1987 on MCA in the United States and Europe, three years after Schmit's debut solo album, Playin' It Cool and seven years after the demise of the Eagles.
-The album peaked at #106 on the Billboard 200 chart, and the single, "Boys Night Out", hit #25 on the Billboard Hot 100 chart, Schmit's best selling single.
-The album was produced by Richard Rudolph, and it was co-produced by Bruce Gaitsch.
+Timothy B is the second solo studio album by American musician Timothy B. Schmit, the bassist and co-lead vocalist for the Eagles.
+The album was released on September 7, 1987 by MCA Records in the United States and Europe, three years after Schmit's previous solo studio album, Playin' It Cool (1984) and seven years after the demise of the Eagles.
+The album peaked at No. 106 on the Billboard 200 chart, and the single, "Boys Night Out", hit No. 25 on the Billboard Hot 100 chart, becoming Schmit's best selling single.
+The album was mostly produced by Richard Rudolph with co-production by Bruce Gaitsch.

 Background

 When Schmit was asked about why there were less notable musicians compared to his last album, he said "I decided to stay out of the real glamour studios and to keep the clientele down too.
 I did it on purpose mainly for less distractions.
 I mean I really knew what I wanted to do on this album and I decided purposely not to use my famous and semi-famous friends just to have it be more of what I can do on my own.
 And that's really the reason."